callumhay/vizdoom_ppo_rnd/README.md

 **Wandb**

-For online tracking information (integrates seemlessly with the Tensorboard data tracking).
+Can be used for online tracking information (integrates seemlessly with the Tensorboard data tracking).
 Pass the command line arg `--track` to activate it.
 ```bash
 conda install -c conda-forge wandb
 ```